Data Centers in Lima

 Network & Connectivity Ecosystem

-- Carrier Density & Carrier Neutrality: Carrier count: over 15.
-Most facilities in the market are carrier-neutral, hosting a mix of domestic incumbents and international transit providers as of December 2025.
+Carrier Density & Carrier Neutrality: Carrier count: over 15 as of January 2026.
+Most facilities in the market are carrier-neutral, hosting a mix of domestic incumbents and international transit providers.

-- Direct Cloud On-Ramps: Over 1, enabling access to AWS as of December 2025.
-This allows for private, high-speed connections that bypass the public internet, reducing latency for hybrid cloud deployments.
+Direct Cloud On-Ramps: Over 1, enabling access to AWS as of January 2026.
+This allows for private, high-speed connections that bypass the public internet, reducing latency for critical enterprise applications.

 Power Analysis

-- Average Cost Of Power: $0.09–$0.12/kWh as of December 2025.
+Average Cost Of Power: Industrial electricity costs range from $0.09–$0.12/kWh as of January 2026.
 The energy mix is approximately 55–60% hydroelectric and 38–42% natural gas, keeping costs stable compared to fossil-fuel-dependent regions.
 This pricing structure supports predictable operational expenses for large-scale deployments.

 Market Access, Business & Tax Climate

-- Proximity To Key Business Districts: Facilities are centrally located near San Isidro and Miraflores, the country financial and corporate headquarters.
-This proximity is vital for low-latency banking, fintech, and legal services as of December 2025.
+Proximity To Key Business Districts: Facilities are situated near San Isidro and Miraflores, the country's financial and corporate headquarters.
+This proximity is vital for low-latency banking, fintech, and legal services as of January 2026.

-- Tax Advantage For Data Centers: Peru offers significant financial benefits through national data center tax exemptions.
-These policies eliminate many central and municipal tax burdens, significantly improving the total cost of ownership for infrastructure investors as of December 2025.
+Tax Advantage For Data Centers: Peru offers significant financial benefits through national data center tax exemptions.
+These policies eliminate many central and municipal tax burdens, improving the total cost of ownership for infrastructure investors.

 Natural Disaster Risk